Artefact 2: Dialect | Feature 4 of 4

 Brinsley Headstocks.
 Lawrence’s use of mining terms reflects his working-class background.
 Source: Paul Fillingham

 Many authors write in Standard English and, as a result, for many readers this is the ‘expected’ variety of literary works.
 However, there are authors who use local dialect in their work.
 D.H.
 Lawrence, son of an Eastwood miner, is one of them.
-In this essay, Linguist Natalie Braber delves deeper into his work.
+In this fourth and final essay, linguist Natalie Braber delves deeper into his work.

 Dialect is sometimes considered as sub-standard and improper.
 However, dialects are an important part of our identity and reading local dialect can help us identify with characters as they appear more real.
 Also, by looking at dialect use, we can examine which features of language are used by authors to represent where they are from.
 Or how they apply language to tell the readers something about the characters and the situations these people find themselves in.
 For example, Lawrence was very sensitive to the implications of language and social class, and he used both local dialect and Standard English to represent the different social backgrounds of his characters.